section-engineering-education/engineering-education/articles/introduction-to-kotlin-flows/index.md

 Our flow emits the integer values 1 to 10.
 We have used `delay` to simulate a long-running task.
 However, that's not enough.
 Running the main function now won't give you any output.
 We first have to create a consumer to receive the values.

 ### Step 3 — Creating a consumer
 A flow is a cold stream.
 Ooh, right, we mentioned that a flow is a stream, but we didn't say it was cold.
-What is a cold stream🤔?
+What is a cold stream? 🤔

 We have two types of streams, a cold and a hot stream.
 A cold stream does not start producing values until one starts to collect them.
 A hot stream on the other hand starts producing values immediately.

 A flow is an example of a cold stream.
 Therefore, in order to get the values, we need to collect them.
 The flow builder gives us a special function `collect` to collect the values emitted by it.